The Diet Factory: How to Personalize Your Diet for Success!

 But just how much of the protein you eat is used this way?
 Well, here is a chart that shows the typical usage rates for common protein sources:

-To optimize your diet for weight loss, you need the right proteins in the right amounts – which will help your body thrive and burn clean energy while eliminating stores of fat (rather than building them up).
+To optimize your diet for fat loss, you need the right proteins in the right amounts – which will help your body thrive and burn clean energy while eliminating stores of fat (rather than building them up).

 Part Four: Fats and Carbohydrates